ninabarzh/broomstick/content/posts/Governmental-ghost-stories.md

 ### The spectre of silent surveillance

-The brainchild of GCHQ director Ian Levy (clearly a man who’s watched Spectre one too many times) and his co-author Crispin Robinson, the ghost protocol envisioned a world where law enforcement could be “silently added” to encrypted calls and chats—sort of like a supernatural eavesdropper with a clipboard.
+The brainchild of GCHQ director Ian Levy (clearly a man who’s watched Spectre one too many times) and his co-author Crispin Robinson, the ghost protocol envisioned a world where law enforcement could be “silently added” to encrypted calls and chats, sort of like a supernatural eavesdropper with a clipboard.

 Published in the charmingly titled Principles for a More Informed Exceptional Access Debate (which is the intelligence community’s version of How to Lose Friends and Influence No One), this chilling proposal was slipped into public discourse under the pretence of transparency.
 Because nothing says “we value your opinion” like laying the table after the cake’s been eaten and the guests have fled.